Skip to main content

 2. Avoiding Probate

-Assets in a revocable trust are not subject to California’s probate court system, thereby saving time and costs for heirs.
+Assets in a revocable trust are not subject to California’s probate court system, saving time and costs for heirs.

 3. Privacy